giuxhub/adarch/README.md

 ### Usage

 The active defense tools are configured using an `adarch.conf` file with JSON format.
+Example:

 	{
 		"tool_1": {